Greg-T8/Notebook/topics/concepts/graphic_design.md

 <img src='img/20240330-033034.png' width=300px>

+Improvements:

+- Removed the border from the graphic
+- Enlarged the graphic to fill the space better, aligning the left and right edges in this freefrom case
+- Justified the type, only because the columns are wide enough for that size of type to prevent big gaps between words
+- Changed the indent to an em space (e.g. 12-point type would take a 12-point indent about two spaces)

+Notes:

 - Find a strong line and stick to it&mdash;if the text is flush left, set the heads and subheads flush left
 - First paragraphs are traditionally not indented.
 The purpose of indenting a paragraph is to tell you there is a new paragraph, but you already know the first paragraph is a new paragraph
 - The professional typographic indent is one **em**, which is about two spaces, not five.
 An **em** is about the point size of your type